Mrs. Murphy Exemption to the Fair Housing Act Defined

 Will the Mrs. Murphy Exemption Last?

 This exemption was born out of racial prejudice.
 However, case law has now established that the Mrs. Murphy Exemption cannot be used to discriminate against applicants for race or color.
-In other words, the entire genesis of this exemption is now moot.
+In other words, the entire genesis of the exemption is now moot.